JanLahmann/Qoffee-Maker/README.md

 ### IBM Quantum Composer

 Using the IBM Quantum Composer, Quantum Circuits can be build by drag & drop of various gates onto the qubits.
 The resulting measurement probabilities are shown in a diagram.
 In addition, the Quantum Circuits can be executed on real quantum hardware or on simulators.
-A more detailed overview of the IBM Quantum Composer can be fond [here](https://quantum-computing.ibm.com/composer/docs/iqx/overview).
+A more detailed overview of the IBM Quantum Composer can be found [here](https://quantum-computing.ibm.com/composer/docs/iqx/overview).

 ![alt text](Bilder/Composer.png)